winitzki/scall/tutorial/programming_dhall.md

 A **fold-like aggregation** iterates over the data while some sort of accumulator value is updated at each step.
 The result value of the aggregation is the last computed value of the accumulator.

-Let us show some examples of how this is done.
+Let us look at some examples of how this is done.

 ### Applying a function many times